 Your Rights With Respect To Your Personal Information

-If our processing of your personal information is subject to EU data protection law, you have a number of rights.
+If our processing of your personal information is subject to EU and UK data protection law, you have a number of rights.
 These include, in certain circumstances:

 - To ask us not to process your personal information, including where RPA is using it for direct marketing purposes.